 Introduces the study of plant life, emphasizing principles, theories, and applications of plant biology.
 Includes the diversity, growth, development, and structure of vascular plants, including the effects of light, hormones, water, and nutrients.
 Includes laboratory identification of flowering plants.
 Prerequisite: High school biology and chemistry, or college equivalents recommended.
-Sp
+Offered as needed.